alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 \*\*\*
 {: .centered }

+**Start of Fall semester, 2014**

 First day in the lab.
-I'm meeting with a grad student to figure out what topics I can do research in.
+I meet with a grad student to figure out what topics I can do research in.
 He asks me how much I know about neural nets.

 Huh.
 What are those?

-He explains that you take some input state, apply a linear function to it, apply a nonlinearity to that output, repeat it a few times, and get something that works on a wide range of problems.
-I don't understand why this should work, and he admits that a lot of things about neural nets aren't well understood.
+"The basic idea is to take your input features, apply a linear transformation, then apply a nonlinear function to that.
+If you repeat this enough times, it can solve a wide range of problems."

+I don't understand why this works and he admits that a lot of things about neural nets aren't well understood.
-After the brief introduction, he mentions a few topics that are interesting, and I latch onto the problem of learning how to efficiently search an exponentially large state space to find good outcomes.
+We talk a bit more, and I decide to study search methods.

+A few days later, I get an account on a lab machine.
-First week in the lab.
-I've got an account on one of desktops in the lab.
-The lab's pretty big, around 30-40 computers total.
-I'm not sure where to start, but I know that when people do research, they write papers.
-I start reading releveant papers and work through the tutorials on Theano for building neural nets.
+I'm not sure where to start, but I know that when people do research, they write papers, so I start there.

-Meanwhile, I overhear the most incomprehensible things.
+As I read the literature and work through neural net tutorials, I overhear some discussion.

 "Hey, do you understand recurrent neural nets?"